visdesignlab/CVOWorkshops/README.md

 # Creative Visualization-Opportunities Workshops

-Supplemental Material for the paper "A Framework for Creative Visualization-Opportunities Workshops" submitted to IEEE InfoVis, 2018.
+Supplemental Material for the paper "A Framework for Creative Visualization-Opportunities Workshops" to appear at IEEE InfoVis, 2018.

 ## Development